LLNL/mpibind/tutorials/gmis25/module2.md

 Using these files, you should be able to create the outputs for `lstopo-no-graphics` that you'd see on these respective machines, simply by adding `--input <machine name>.xml` to the commands shown above; as an example,

 ```
-lstopo-no-graphics --input /home/tutorial/topo-xml/rzadams.xml
+lstopo --input /home/tutorial/topo-xml/rzadams.xml
 ```

 should allow you to "see" `RZAdams`'s MI300A architecture, without needing access to `RZAdams` itself.

 In another environment, `lstopo` would allow you to re-create the images shown above, but we only have the text-output version of this function working on AWS.
 For that reason, `lstopo` defaults to `lstopo-no-graphics` for this tutorial.

-#### Hands-on exercise A: Experimenting with `lstopo`
+#### Hands-on exercise B: Experimenting with `lstopo`

-By default, `lstopo` and `lstopo-no-graphics` show the topology of the machine you're logged into.
+By default, `lstopo` shows the topology of the machine you're logged into.
 Alternatively, you can pass an `.xml` file describing the topology of a *different* machine to see the topology of that machine.

 From your AWS desktop, try the following: